Explore more blogs

 Nerd Mr Butter

-But before you jump on the PayPal for nonprofits bandwagon, it’s important to understand their controversial Donation Delivery Policy—and how it could damage your fundraising efforts.
+But before you jump on the PayPal for nonprofits bandwagon and switch to PayPal Giving Fund, it’s important to understand their controversial Donation Delivery Policy—and how it could potentially damage your fundraising efforts.

 What is PayPal Giving Fund?

-PayPal Giving Fund, formerly the PayPal Generosity Network, partners with businesses to let customers make a tax-deductible donation directly to an organization’s PayPal charity account through popular online commerce sites and community hubs.
+PayPal Giving Fund, formerly known as the PayPal Generosity Network, partners with businesses to allow customers to make tax-deductible donations directly to an organization’s PayPal charity account through popular online commerce sites and community hubs.

-This method of giving is popular among some pretty well-known nonprofits—organizations like Doctors Without Borders and the American Cancer Society are just a few notable organizations on PayPal’s charity list.
+This method of giving is popular among well-known nonprofits—organizations like Doctors Without Borders and the American Cancer Society are just a few examples of nonprofits on PayPal’s charity list.

 How does PayPal Giving Fund work?